IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 ![Install ODLM Operator](../images/install-odlm.png)
 ![Installed ODLM](../images/install-odlm-success.png)

-Waiting for about 1 minute, `OperandRegistry` and `OperandConfig` operand will be ready
+Waiting for about 1 minute, `OperandRegistry` and `OperandConfig` operand will be ready.
+Sometimes, you need to refresh the webpage to check them.
 ![ODLM All Instances](../images/odlm-all-instances.png)

-So far, the ODLM operator installs completed.
-Next, we can start to install other common service operators.
+So far, the ODLM operator installation is completed.
+Next, you can start to install other common service operators.

 ## 4. Manage Other Operators with ODLM